steltenpower/ElementarySchoolGimmicks/README.md

   add z=0 and up for the different layers
   </td></tr></table>

-I made a (still jerky, improvements welcome) digital version of it that you can play on touch screens.
+I made a (still jerky, bugfix welcome) digital version of it that you can play on touch screens.
 Try by clicking this image: <a title="play !" href="https://steltenpower.github.io/ElementarySchoolGimmicks/sliding_calculators_multiplication.html">
 <img src="https://repository-images.githubusercontent.com/217832815/2aec6500-1022-11eb-952a-1796fdb14235"></a>

 ## Some more ideas for learning numbers and calculations: